nandan-pc/learning-kafka/README.md

 Day 5:
 - [Brokers](https://developer.confluent.io/learn-kafka/apache-kafka/brokers/)
- - Kafka is composed of network of machines called borkers
+  - At physical infrastructure standpoint, Kafka is composed of network of machines called borkers
   - They are independent machines each running Kafka broker process.
   - Each broker hosts
     - hosts some set of partitions
     - handles incoming requests to write new events to partitions or read events from them
     - handles replications of partitions
   - [Broker Documentation](https://docs.confluent.io/platform/current/control-center/brokers.html)
     - Interesting concepts: